-Mastercard Incorporated offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+Mastercard Incorporated offers 9 weeks of paid maternity leave, 8 weeks of unpaid maternity leave and 2 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Finance: Credit & Fund Services Maternity and Paternity Leave

 How many weeks of paid maternity, unpaid maternity, paid paternity and unpaid paternity leave do employers in the Finance: Credit & Fund Services industry offer?